 The best lessons come from losing trades.
-In this lesson, I look at a losing trade made by Jason Bond and what lessons Jason teaches from this trade.
+In this lesson, I look at a losing trade and what lessons can be gained from this trade.
 As a famous trader once said, “The only thing that stopped me from making even more money trading was my winning trades.”
 Think about that.
 While we all hate losing trades, the best lessons come from them.

 Stock Trading 101

 1. Successful stock trading has nothing to do with being able to predict the price a market will hit in the future.
 All we try and do is predict which direction a stock will move from where we entered the trade.

 2. Anyone making price predictions such as the S&P 500 will be at level xxxx by year end or gold will be at xxxx by year end, will ultimately be proven wrong.
 Stock market trading 101: No one can predict the future.
 Even the best predictions that turned out to be true were nothing more than the result of random luck.
 If you follow those people who made a correct prediction, you will always discover that they are mostly wrong about predictions after that correct one.
 No one is smarter than you or able to predict the future.
 There is no such thing as a crystal ball, a prophet, a seer, or a time machine.
 People can’t even predict what they will be eating 3 weeks from now for dinner or what the weather will be like 2 weeks from now.

 Consider Jim Cramer who recommended that everyone invest their 401k and pension funds in firms like AIG and Bear Stearns just months before these companies went bankrupt.
 Cramer made predictions about what price these two stocks would be trading at in a year rather than respecting the current downtrend in both of these stocks.